Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 ## Python

-I won't bore you with the history here, but the immediate thing to note is: you don't need a compiler to use Python.
+We won't bore you with the history here, but the immediate thing to note is: you don't need a compiler to use Python.
 That's a blessing as well as a curse, because on the one hand, it dramatically lowers the difficulty of using it, and on the other hand, this makes Python slow compared to compiled languages.